 - Photocopy of your Arkansas issued driver's license or state ID (remember: name and address must match what is listed on your Arkansas driver's license or ID).

 Q. How long is my ID card valid?

 Your registry identification card from the Arkansas Department of Health will be valid for one year from the date it is issued OR the amount of time designated by the physician.

 Q. I live in another state and have one of the eligible debilitating medical conditions.
 Can I apply?

-No. Only Arkansas residents can apply for the Arkansas Medical Marijuana Program.
+Only Arkansas residents are eligible for the Registry ID card for the Arkansas Medical Marijuana Program.

 Q. Is my confidentiality protected when I apply and if I am approved for the use of medical marijuana?

 Yes.
 The following information received and records kept by the Arkansas Department Health Medical Marijuana Section are subject to all applicable federal privacy laws, are confidential, are exempt from the Freedom of Information Act and are not subject to disclosure to any individual or public or private entity, except as necessary for authorized employees of the department to perform official duties for the medical marijuana program.
 Law enforcement will have the ability to confirm only the validity of an ID card.

 Q. Can I use medical marijuana anywhere in Arkansas?